pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 - Swap Moon Stone x16 in tileset with Pokedex in width
 - Toss 3 Moon Stones
 - Flash **trainer card**
+- Toss all-but-8 from j. x255 in north connection
 - Swap the Moon Stones back with the Pokedex
-- Toss all-but-8 from j. x255 in north connection
-- Toss the entire TM50 stack below
-- Flash "4" and throw a Master Ball
+- Flash WA4 in options then throw a preoptions Master Ball

 Walk **1** tile up (hold up, there is a long delay before you can move).
 After, flash the start menu, walk **1** tile down and **1** tile up to enter Cinnabar center.

 ### Cinnabar Island

-Inside the center, swap Revive x93 with Master Ball x118 in TID1, then again with Poke Doll x94 in text pointer.
+Inside the center, swap Revive x93 in TID1 with Poke Doll x94 in text pointer.
 Talk to Nurse Joy, who now revives fossils, and give her a Helix Fossil. **Undo the last swap** then leave the center.

 Enter the center again and swap the Revives with the Poke Dolls again.
 Talk to Nurse Joy to receive **Omanyte**, give her an Old Amber, and **undo the swap**. **Change boxes** then leave the center.